lrama1/BPM-Notes/README.md

 ```

 # Sample Properties for Invoking Restful Service over SSL

+Setting the **org.kie.workitem.rest.useSystemProperties** to **true** is quite important.
+Without it, all the system properties will be ignored by the KIE Server.

 ```
 <!-- ========================== Restful over SSL Configuration Properties ============================== -->
 <property name="org.kie.workitem.rest.useSystemProperties" value="true" />